-At the top, set the language of the tweets so that MAXQDA will use the appropriate resource for sentiment evaluation (currently: English and German only, more languages will follow).
+At the top, set the language of the tweets so that MAXQDA will use the appropriate resource for sentiment evaluation (currently: English and German, more languages will follow).

 Ignore hashtags – if this option is enabled, hashtags, such as #bestever, are not taken into account when evaluating sentiment.

-Apply stop list – if this option is enabled, all words from the selected stop list will be ignored when evaluating the sentiment.
+Apply stop word list – if this option is enabled, all words from the selected stop word list will be ignored when evaluating the sentiment.
 Also hashtags that correspond to a stop word are ignored.